kessenma/go-convex-telegram-turborepo/README.md

 ## App Screenshots

-Here's what the application looks like in action:
+What the combined Infrastrcture looks like:

 <table>
 <tr>